Cafe Murano Covent Garden | Homely Italian From Lauded Chef Angela Hartnett

 About the Italians:

 Firstly, they’re not actually Italian — but they may as well be.
-We’re talking about the technically British Angela Hartnett, Gordon Ramsay’s Michelin Starred protégée and head of the very well respected Café Murano in St James’s; and also technically British Richard Lloyd, Angela’s own protégée and as of now, the current head chef at her second Café Murano outpost in Covent Garden.
+We’re talking about the technically British Angela Hartnett, Gordon Ramsay’s Michelin-starred protégée and head of the very well respected Café Murano St James; and also technically British Richard Lloyd, Angela’s own protégé and as of now, the current head chef at her second Café Murano outpost, Café Murano Covent Garden.

 Now – about the theatre: